cmayer/DeepNNPhylogeny/README.md

 cp quartet-pattern-counter-v1.1 /pathway/DeepNNPhylogeny-main/
 ```

-Topology and model predictions/classifications require the quartet-pattern-counter to be in your system path or in the directory you run the python programs in.
-(Needs to be verified.)
+## Training your own neural networks:

-## Pre-trained neural networks can be downloaded on Dryad.
-You can train your own neural networks as follows:
+Pre-trained neural networks can be downloaded from Dryad.
+If you prefer to use pre-trained models, you can skip this section.<br>

-Quick-start with the default parameters.
+**You can train your own neural networks as follows:<br>**

 Training neural networks is done by simulating a large number of data sets and using the pattern frequency vectors together with the known topology
 to train a neural network to classify the topology or the model of sequence evolution.
 Simulations are conducted with the software [PolyMoSim available on github](https://github.com/cmayer/PolyMoSim).
 PolyMoSim has to be installed and must be available in the system path in order to run training tasks.
 The PolyMoSim software is not required if you only want to predict/classify models or topologies.